QuyAIExplorer/Absenteeism-Detection/README.md

 ## Introduction

 This project focuses on predicting absenteeism in the workplace using logistic regression.
 Absenteeism can have significant impacts on productivity and organizational performance.
-By leveraging machine learning techniques, we aim to develop a model that can accurately predict absenteeism and facilitate proactive interventions.
+By leveraging machine learning techniques, I aim to develop a model that can accurately predict absenteeism and facilitate proactive interventions.

 ## Libraries Used